pippinbarr/cart253-2020/modules/03/introducing-javascript-objects.md

 }
 ```

 Again, this code will run in __exactly the same way__, but it's now that much more tidy.
+We call this way of using the properties inside objets __"dot notation"__.

+That's literally it in terms of the syntax and use of objects!

 ---

 ## Why the object?

-There are a few reasons to feel excited about JavaScript objects and to use them.
+There are reasons to feel excited about JavaScript objects and to use them!

 - They let us __organize related data__ together (like all the properties of our circle), and being organized is good
--
+- They let us __think about our programming in terms of cohesive objects__ rather than sets of related but individual variables (a "circle" rather than the circle's x, its y, its size, and its speed)
 - They are the gateway to __object-oriented programing__, an approach to programming we will talk about later in the course

+In short, if you ever find yourself needing multiple variables, all related to the __same thing__... __use a JavaScript Object__ instead!

 ---

 ## Summary

+- JavaScript Objects allow us to group related information/data in our code
+- JavaScript Objects are tidy
+- JavaScript Objects mean we can think about our code in terms of different objects with different purposes
+- JavaScript Objects are great!

 ---